 Was invited to feature my work in the print and digital advertorial art showcase in British Vogue Magazine’s January issue, with a campaign running across the February and March issues - 2021.
 In 2011 I was invited to display my art in La Biennale Internazionale Dell'Arte Contemporanea in Florence, Italy.
 In March 2012 I received an Honorable Mention in the Marianne Van Silfhout Art Gallery at St. Lawrence College, for the painting ‘Shield’.

-I am currently displaying my work at Arta Gallery in Toronto’s Distillery District, Studio 87 Gallery in Perth, and Santini Gallery in Ottawa, Ontario.
-Recently I had a Solo Exhibition this November in Old Montreal (233 Rue Notre-Dame Ouest, Montreal QC) Also, I have had my work mentioned in numerous documents and literature.
+I am currently displaying my work at Arta Gallery in Toronto’s Distillery District, Studio 22 in Kingston, LeHang Art Gallery in Montreal, Santini Gallery in Ottawa, and O'Conner Gallery in Gananoque.
+Have had 2 Solo Exhibitions in Old Montreal at LeHang Art.
+Also, I have had my work mentioned in numerous documents and literature.

 I learned a great deal about the world of art during the six years of owning an art gallery.
-For three years, I served as President for The Arts and Culture Council for Smiths Falls and District in Ontario.
+For the past four years, I have served as President of The Arts and Culture Council for Smiths Falls and District in Ontario.
 Over the years I have donated paintings to various Hospitals, Charities, and Organizations to help raise funds.
 I have also taught art classes offering certificates in various mediums for nineteen years.